VincentQQu/E2HQV/README.md

 * An example sequence of voxel grids can be found in `./dataset/desk_fast_voxelgrid_5bins_examples`.
 To generate the corresponding frames, simply run `python3 app.py` in the terminal.

-* If you wish to use E2HQV with your own event data, place your event temporal bins in the form of a 5xHxW numpy array saved in `.npy` format.
+* If you wish to use E2HQV with your own event data, place your event temporal bins in the form of a 5xHxW numpy array saved in `.npy` format (to ./dataset/desk_fast_voxelgrid_5bins_examples).
 Then, execute `python3 app.py` to process your data.
 In the **Dataset Preparation** section, we will provide detailed instructions and the necessary code to convert raw event data into voxel format.